Chemotherapy and pregnancy

 - epirubicin.

-Sometimes other drugs called taxanes are used.
-Docetaxel (Taxotere®) or paclitaxol (Taxol®) are less commonly given in pregnancy.
-You may have them nearer the end of chemotherapy.
+You might have a drug called docetaxel (Taxotere®) or paclitaxol (Taxol®).
+These are called taxanes.
+These drugs are less commonly used in pregnancy.
+You may have them nearer the end of your chemotherapy treatment.
 This often means you have them after the baby is born.

 You might have other treatments after the baby is born.
-These include radiotherapy, hormonal and targeted therapy drugs.
+These include radiotherapy, hormonal and targeted therapy.

 Cancer of the cervix and chemotherapy in pregnancy

-Doctors use the same chemotherapy drugs they give to women with cervical cancer who are not pregnant.,
+Doctors will use the same chemotherapy drugs they would give to someone with cervical cancer who is not pregnant.

-You can have further treatment, such as surgery or radiotherapy, after the baby is born.
-You may also have more chemotherapy after the birth.
+In some situations, chemotherapy may be given so that surgery can be delayed until the baby has grown enough to be born.
+You may have further treatment, such as surgery or radiotherapy, after the baby is born.
+You may also have more chemotherapy after the baby is born.

 Non-Hodgkin lymphoma (NHL) and chemotherapy in pregnancy

-Chemotherapy can be used to treat fast growing NHL during pregnancy.
-There is a standard combination of chemotherapy drugs used, called CHOP.
-It can be given in pregnancy.
+Chemotherapy can be used to treat fast-growing non-Hodgkin lymphoma (NHL) during pregnancy.
+CHOP is the standard combination of chemotherapy drugs used.
+It can be given during pregnancy.
+It is made up of:

-Rituximab is a targeted therapy drug that is usually given with CHOP.
-Doctors often wait until after the baby is born to give it to you.
+Rituximab is a targeted therapy drug usually given with CHOP.
+This treatment is called R-CHOP.
+Doctors usually give it to you after the baby is born.

 Acute leukaemia and chemotherapy in pregnancy

-You may need chemotherapy to destroy all the cancer cells for acute myeloid leukaemia (AML).
+Chemotherapy is used to destroy all the cancer cells for acute myeloid leukaemia (AML).
 This is called induction chemotherapy.
-You can have the drugs that are usually given in this treatment.
-These are daunorubicin and cytarabine.
+The drugs that are usually given in this treatment are daunorubicin and cytarabine.
+You can still have these drugs if you are pregnant.

 Acute promyelocytic leukaemia (APL)